 Being a web developer is exciting—you get to create websites and apps that solve problems, connect people, and improve lives.
 And it’s a skill that’s in high demand: the Bureau of Labor Statistics has projected that web developer jobs are going to grow 50% faster than the average until the year 2026.
 If that’s not convincing enough, web developers are highly respected across industries and often earn great salaries.
 Even if you’re new to web development, you have a high chance of landing a good position - as long as you’ve got the right cover letter to catch an employer’s eye.

 If you’re struggling to draft a great cover letter for a web development role, this article will provide you with all the help you need.
-We’ve put together some useful tips on how to create a perfect web developer cover letter.

 What Should A Cover Letter Include?